DataDog/documentation/content/en/metrics/otlp.md

 - If the `send_count_sum_metrics` flag is enabled, the following metrics are produced:

 `<METRIC_NAME>.sum`
-: Represents the sum of the values submitted during the time window.
+: Represents the sum of the values submitted during the time window.<br>
 **Datadog In-App Type**: COUNT

 `<METRIC_NAME>.count`
-: Represents the number of values submitted during the time window.
+: Represents the number of values submitted during the time window.<br>
 **Datadog In-App Type**: COUNT

 **Note**: `send_count_sum_metrics` is only useful when not using the distributions mode.